Cerezyme®

 FREQUENCY:

-Based upon disease severity ranges from three times a week to once every two weeks.
+Three times a week to once every two weeks, based upon disease severity.

 Length of infusion:

-Generally 1-2 hours.
+Generally one to two hours.
 In some cases, more than two hours.